c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Multiplexing NIO echo server

-In the following example, the multiplexing I/O model is implemented in the echo server with the Java NIO API.
-The ServerSocketChannel and SocketChannel explicitly are configured in the non-blocking mode.
-In this example is used a Selector as a multiplexer for many ServerSocketChannel objects.
-Connection accept, socket read and write are all non-blocking and single-threaded.
-Hoewer, the method Selector.select is blocked.
+In the following example, _the multiplexing I/O model_ is implemented in an echo server Java NIO API.

+In this example are used multiple ServerSocketChannel objects.
+They are configured in the non-blocking mode.
+The ServerSocketChannel objects are registered on the same Selector object by the SelectableChannel.register method.
+During that is used the SelectionKey.OP_ACCEPT argument to specify that the event of connection acceptance is interesting.

+In the main loop, the Selector.select method is called.
+This method blocks until at least one of the registered events occurs.
+Then the Selector.selectedKeys() method returns a Set of the SelectionKey objects for which events have occurred.
+Iterating through the SelectionKey objects, it’s possible to determine what I/O event (connect, accept, read, write) has happened and which I/O objects (ServerSocketChannel, SocketChannel) have been associated with that event.

+When a SelectionKey indicates that the connection acceptance event has happend, it’s made a non-blocking ServerSocketChannel.accept call.
+After that the created SocketChannel is configured in the non-blocking mode and is registered on the same Selector object with the SelectionKey.OP_READ argument to specify that the event of read is interesting.

+When a SelectionKey indicates that the read event has happened, it’s made a non-blocking SocketChannel.read call to read data from SocketChannel into a new ByteByffer.
+After that the SocketChannel is registered on the same Selector object with the SelectionKey.OP_WRITE argument to specify that the event of write is interesting.
+Additionally, the ByteBuffer object is used as an _attachment_.

+When a SelectionKeys indicates that the write event has happened, it’s made a non-blocking SocketChannel.write call to write data

+data to the SocketChannel from the ByteByffer, extracted from the SelectionKey.attachment() method.

+After every read and write operation the SelectionKey object is removed from Set of the SelectionKey objects to prevent it from further processing.
+But the SelectionKey for connection acceptance is not removed to have the ability to make a next incoming connection to the ServerSocketChannel.

 ```
-public class NioMultiplexingEchoServer extends Demo {
+public class NioMultiplexingEchoServer {

    public static void main(String[] args) throws IOException {
        final int ports = 7;